mrme77/Disaster-Response-/README.md

 - run.py: Python file for running the interactive web applicaiton piece.
 - disater_categories.csv: Initial categories dataset.
 - disaster_messages.csv: Initial messages dataset.
+- template.html: provides the common layout for the website.
+- go.html: it is specific to the page and uses the template for structure while injecting unique content.
 - DisasterResponse.db: Sqlite3 Database created during the ETL process.
 - fire_department.jpg: Readme file intro photo created with AI.